 I made this recipe this fall when I was craving something seasonal.
 After trying other recipes that just lacked that homey pumpkin-pie taste, I decided to make my own.
 It makes about 24 large muffins or 6 muffins and a loaf.
 Even though they last well in the refrigerator, you may want to halve the recipe for individuals or small families.
 Add some cream cheese frosting and they’d make great cupcakes.

-- ½ teaspoon salt
+- 1 ½ teaspoons salt

-- ½ cup milk
+- ½ cup vegetable oil

 - ½ cup water

 Preheat oven to 330 degrees F (166 degrees C).
 Grease 24 muffin cups or line with paper liners.

 Prep time: 20 mins / Cooking time: 30 mins / Total time: 50 mins

 Serving: 24 / Yield: 2 dozen muffins